guan-terry/Class-Size-in-Computer-Science/ReadMe.md

 Running:
 Step 1:
-To get the data, first run preinstall.ipynb , then run parse_(schoolname).ipynb which will be in a school names' folder to scrape each website for a raw csv files.
+To get the data, first run preinstall.ipynb , then run parse_(schoolname).ipynb in the school folderwhich will be in a school names' folder to scrape each website for a raw csv files.
 Some scrapers may take a long time to run.

 Step 2:
 Next run each of the 3 files: (data_classsize.ipynb , data_lowerupper.ipynb , data_subjects.ipynb)